 Here are some different situations that player will shield the ball from an opposing player in soccer:

-- A striker acting as a target man to hold up play against a defender so they can bring their teammates into the attack.
+- A striker acts as a target man to hold up play against a defender so they can bring their teammates into the attack.

-- To block the run of an attacker who is through on goal so you keeper can come out and collect the ball.
+- To block the run of an attacker who is through on goal so your keeper can come out and collect the ball.

-7 Coaching points to successfully shield the soccer ball
+7 Coaching points for successfully shielding the ball

 1. Protect the ball by placing your body between the defender